tinymce/tinymce-docs/enterprise/server/troubleshoot.md

 4. Once in the folder enter 'curl --version' (without quotes) and ensure you get a valid version

 	![Curl on Windows step 4]({{ site.baseurl }}/images/spell-checking-curl-windows-4.png)

+## Need more help?
+If you are still experiencing problems, please contact [Ephox Support](http://support.ephox.com).